Difference between revisions of "1981 Entumbane Uprising" - Pindula

 |+

 [[Zimbabwe People's Revolutionary Army]] (ZIPRA) guerrillas, in the [[Bulawayo]]'s western suburb of Entumbane, rebelled.
-Their rebellion created a situation that threatened to develop into a fresh civil war, a few months after the end of the [[

-[[Zimbabwe People's Revolutionary Army]] (ZIPRA) guerrillas, in the [[Bulawayo]]'s western suburb of Entumbane, rebelled.
-Their rebellion created a situation that threatened to develop into a fresh civil war, a few months after the end of the [[]]. [[Rhodesian African ]] (RAR) and other white-commanded elements of the former Rhodesian Security Forces, fighting for the Zimbabwean government as part of the new Zimbabwe National Army, put down the uprising.
+Their rebellion created a situation that threatened to develop into a fresh civil war, a few months after the end of the [[War of Liberation]]. [[The Rhodesian African]] Rifles (RAR) and other white-commanded elements of the former Rhodesian Security Forces, fighting for the Zimbabwean government as part of the new Zimbabwe National Army, put down the uprising.
 Members of the [[Zimbabwe African National Liberation Army]] (ZANLA) fighters attacked both ZIPRA and the government forces during the revolt, which followed a smaller outbreak of fighting between guerrillas in '''November 1980'''.

 Beginning of the uprising